Subscribe to Our Newsletter

 A global export company sought to achieve the U.S. Congress' approval to extend trade preferences legislation for imports originating in its home country in Latin America.
 Blue

 A former Soviet republic in Eastern Europe sought to enhance its bilateral relationship with the United States and to advance its goal of greater integration with the West.

-> A coalition of seven Central and Eastern European countries (Czech Republic, Hungary, Latvia, Lithuania, Poland, Romania, and Slovakia), each a strong ally of the United
+A coalition of eight Central and Eastern European countries (Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, and Slovakia), each a strong ally of the

-> Blue Star Strategies has an unbeatable track record in combining the very best of strategic planning with positive results.
+Blue Star Strategies has an unbeatable track record in combining the very best of strategic planning with positive results.
 As far as I'm concerned, Karen Tramontano and her team walk on water.